ravendb/docs/version_3/docs/client-api/commands/indexes/how-to/get-index-terms.dotnet.markdown

 **Parameters**

+index
+:   Type: string
-- index - name of an index
+Name of an index

-- field - index field
+field
+:   Type: string
+Index field

+fromValue
+:   Type: string
-- fromValue - starting point for a query, used for paging
+Starting point for a query, used for paging

+pageSize
+:   Type: int
-- pageSize - maximum number of terms that will be returned
+Maximum number of terms that will be returned

 **Return Value**

-This methods returns an array of index terms as a result.
+Type: string[]
+Array of index terms.

 ## Example